belle2/basf2/analysis/doc/GraFEI.rst

    ma.combineAllParticles([f"{part}:Bsig" for part in part_types], "B0:Bsig_graFEI", path=path)
    ma.combineAllParticles([f"{part}:Btag" for part in part_types], "B0:Btag_graFEI", path=path)

+The ``PART:graFEI`` particle lists in the example are those used as input for the model.
 The ``extraInfo(graFEI_sigSide)`` is set to 1 for particles predicted to belong to the signal-side, 0 for particles predicted to belong to the tag-side and -1 for particles in events with ``graFEI_goodEvent = 0``.
 Therefore, if you want meaningful distributions you should cut on events with ``graFEI_goodEvent = 1``.